-The Company made a promising start to the Distribution Price Control Review 5 ("DPCR5") period, which took effect on 1 April 2010 for a five-year period and followed the Company's agreement to the required modifications to its electricity distribution licence.
-A change to the tariff charging methodology, introduced during the year, has resulted in an increase in revenue compared to the prior year.
+The performance of the Company during the Regulatory Year was satisfactory, with the Company making a promising start to the Distribution Price Control Review 5 ("DPCR5") period, which took effect on 1 April 2010 for a five-year period and followed its agreement to the required modifications to its electricity distribution licence.
+A change to the tariff charging methodology and increases in the tariffs themselves during the Regulatory Year resulted in an increase in revenue compared to the prior year.

-Based on the DPCR5 final proposals, together with a rebalancing of distribution charges between customer groups, the Company's charges made in relation to the distribution of electricity to domestic customers increased by 2.8% on 1 April 2010, which was equivalent to about 0.4% on their electricity bills.
-Changes to the Company's charges made in relation to non-domestic customers varied more widely between the different types of non-domestic customers.
+Based on the DPCR5 final proposals, together with a rebalancing of distribution charges between customer groups, the charges made by the Company in relation to the distribution of electricity to domestic and non-domestic customers were amended with effect from 1 April 2010.
+Those charges varied between the different types of customer.